LinuxForHealth/cdm-fhir-ig/README.md

 1. Update the release notes manually using github release edit page
 2. Delete the release and create a new one with the same label
-3. Run gren locally, as decribed below
+3. Run gren locally, as described below

 ### Updating release notes locally
 If you want to run gren locally, you can update release notes for a single release or for all releases.